 - Can extract material parameters for the all material models in the PolyUMod library.
-The PolyUMod library is available for Abaqus/Standard, Abaqus/Explicit, ANSYS, LS-DYNA, MSC.Marc, and COMSOL Multiphysics.
+The PolyUMod library is available for Abaqus/Standard, Abaqus/Explicit, ANSYS, LS-DYNA, MSC.Marc, COMSOL Multiphysics, and Altair Radioss.

 - Can extract the material parameters for many common hyperelastic and metal plasticity models.

 - Can extract the material parameters for all native material models in Abaqus and ANSYS.

 - The optimal set of material parameters can be exported into text files that can be directly read by Abaqus, ANSYS, and LS-DYNA.